-After a decade of trialling expensive, complex and inefficient track and trace solutions, leading Asia-Pacific pallet and returnable packaging solutions service provider Loscam has deployed Thinxtra’s IoT solution.
+After a decade of trialing expensive, complex and inefficient track and trace solutions, leading Asia-Pacific pallet and returnable packaging solutions service provider Loscam has deployed Thinxtra’s IoT solution.
 MHD sits down with the parties involved in the project to find out more.

 Loscam’s track and trace journey started more than 10 years ago.

 "We have a large volume of high value assets in our supply chain supporting a broad customer base with an extensive product range.
 We therefore knew that being able to track and trace these would present all parties with some significant security, cost savings and efficiency gains."
 Daniel Bunnett, Executive Vice President - Australia and New Zealand at Loscam says.
 In addition to well-known services as a pallet hire company, Loscam also hires out high value assets including intermediate bulk containers (IBC), stillages and foldable bins for use in supply chains.

 When Daniel and his team first started looking at capabilities around tracking these assets, they were underwhelmed.
 “The business case just wouldn’t add up.
 The only options on the market were bulky devices with poor battery life and operating on an expensive network such as 3G,” he says.
 A few years later, RFID started to take off and again Daniel considered this solution for Loscam but found that it was simply not fit for purpose.
 “RFID is only as good as the last scan in or out and the market needed a more real time solution for true value to be realised,” he says.

 Loscam operates a truly dynamic supply chain.
 “An average trip for our equipment can pass through five or six customers and can be out in the field for up to six months or longer.
 Our operations might see a pallet issued in Melbourne, Victoria and receive it back from Tully, North Queensland or even further across the Asia Pacific region,” Daniel says.